‘Duck Dynasty’ star says she caught flurona - NewsBreak

 One reality TV star, Sadie Robertson from A&E’s “Duck Dynasty,” recently revealed she has gotten flurona.

-In the caption of a Friday Instagram post , Robertson explained 2022 “started off by me getting flurona.”
-This comes just a few months after Robertson’s daughter Honey, born in May 2021, was hospitalized with Respiratory Syncytial Virus, or RSV.Here are the symptoms of flurona and how to tell if you have it
+In the caption of a Friday Instagram post, Robertson explained 2022 “started off by me getting flurona.”
+This comes just a few months after Robertson’s daughter Honey, born in May 2021, was hospitalized with Respiratory Syncytial Virus, or RSV.What is ‘flurona’ and how common is it?

 To make matters worse, Robertson says their home has been invaded by rats.